ml-explore/mlx/docs/src/dev/extensions.rst

         return add(ax, by, s);
     }

-However, as we discussed earlier, this is not our goal.
 The operations themselves do not contain the implementations that act on the data, nor do they contain the rules of transformations.
-Rather, they are an easy to use interface that build on top of the building blocks we call :class:`Primitive`.
+Rather, they are an easy to use interface that use :class:`Primitive` building blocks.

 Primitives
 ^^^^^^^^^^^

 A :class:`Primitive` is part of the computation graph of an :class:`array`.
-It defines how to create an output given a set of input :class:`array`.
-Further, a :class:`Primitive` is a class that contains rules on how it is evaluated on the CPU or GPU, and how it acts under transformations such as ``vjp`` and ``jvp``.
-These words on their own can be a bit abstract, so lets go back to our example to be more concrete:
+It defines how to create outputs arrays given a input arrays.
+Further, a :class:`Primitive` has methods to run on the CPU or GPU and for function transformations such as ``vjp`` and ``jvp``.
+Lets go back to our example to be more concrete:

 .. code-block:: C++